neurobagel/documentation/docs/user_guide/config.md

 ### Configure your reverse proxy

-You must manually configure the routing rules in your reverse proxy and provision the necessary SSL certficates for HTTPS.
+You must manually configure the routing rules in your reverse proxy and provision the necessary SSL certificates for HTTPS.
 That means, for each service you deploy, you must:

 - ensure that your reverse proxy is correctly configured to route incoming